-What does your typical day look like and how do you make it productive?
+What is your typical day, and how do you make it productive?

 My typical day consists of working with our funders, reviewing potential new start-ups, checking in with my boards and talking with the companies that I advise.
 Productivity is all about solid planning and prioritizing each day… its also about focusing on the key actions that you need to get executed.